jcolag/entropy-arbitrage/2026-04-12-fair-share.md

 ### Wealth Hoarders

 *I don't know, John*, I hear you cry from the back of the room.  *If that idea held true, then antisocial people would hoard wealth, and you'd end up with increasingly unstable systems that would bleed over into other fields.*  And...yes?
 I'd like to introduce you to (someone insert a picture of me dramatically gesturing at everything around us) the world under late-stage capitalism.
-If you want more than half-joking hand-waving, most studies show that economies with high [Gini coefficients](https://en.wikipedia.org/wiki/Gini_coefficient) have unstable economies, and then political polarization and instability.
+If you want more than half-joking hand-waving, most studies show that economies with high {% wiki Gini_coefficient|Gini coefficients|en %} have unstable economies, and then political polarization and instability.
 Again, allow me to gesture emphatically at the economy, the political polarization, the climate, and so forth.

 In other words, I agree with you.
 If my idea holds, then the wealthy would destabilize the economy and politics, **exactly as they do**.
 It doesn't prove my premise, but it tells me that the idea has something to it, if it can predict what we see.